 Don’t wake up one day and realize that you're stuck with the language and the life that you have because you never got around to choosing something better.

-Sign up for our mailing list below and get our advice every month, along with updates on our writing, products (like Teamwords), and upcoming talks and workshops.
+Sign up for our mailing list below and get our advice column every month, along with updates on our books and workshops:

 Send questions to questions (at) askthesherwins (daht) com.
 All questions become the property of Ask the Sherwins, LLC and may be edited.
 Our advice shouldn't be construed as a replacement for the appropriate legal or professional counsel.